Skip to main content

 This whitepaper explains Ghost Protocol as a system, not as a product.
 It covers:

-1. The Core Model - The commit-once, reveal-once paradigm and why non-existence is stronger than secrecy
+1. The Core Model - The commit-once, reveal-once paradigm and what the commitment preimage's absence from the chain means

 2. The Lifecycle of Data - What happens at each stage and where data actually lives